pierpontedward/CRREL-snow/README.md

 pierpont@berkeley.edu

-I'll be adding the code I've written for satellite elevation correction, data visualization, etc. Feel free to email me
+I'll be adding the code I've written for satellite elevation correction, data visualization, etc. Feel free to email me with any questions.